 - In 1989/90, the highest school district general fund property tax levy in Nebraska was more than four times greater than the lowest.
-Levies ranged from \$0.75 per \$100 of property tax valuation to \$3.25. - In 2016/17, the highest school district general fund property tax levy in Nebraska was 3.6 times greater than the lowest.
-Levies ranged from \$0.32 per \$100 of property tax valuation to \$1.15.45
+General fund levies ranged from \$0.75 per \$100 of property tax valuation to \$3.25 in 1989/90. - In 2019/20, the highest school district general fund property tax levy in Nebraska was 4.4 times greater than the lowest.
+General fund levies ranged from \$0.27 per \$100 of property tax valuation to \$1.19 in 2019/20.42

 While rural tax levies tend to be lower than urban levies, rural schools usually have significantly more property value per student.
-And since 1999, agricultural land values have skyrocketed, giving rural schools even more resources under the state aid formula.
+For example, agricultural land values skyrocketed in the years after the Great Recession, although they have since stagnated or declined slightly.
+This has resulted in the formula showing rural schools having even more resources under the state aid formula.
 (See Figure 5.)

-Meanwhile, the needs of urban schools under the formula have increased due to such factors as student population growth at a time when student poverty rates have increased statewide.
+Meanwhile, the needs of urban schools under the formula have increased for several reasons, including student population growth and increasing rates of poverty.